vedph/pythia-doc/analysis/components.md

 Options:

 - `Mappings`: an array of strings, one for each mapping.
 A mapping contains:
-  1. attribute name: the attribute target name, eventually suffixed with `+` when more than 1 values for it are allowed.
+  1. attribute name: the attribute target name, optionally suffixed with `+` when more than 1 values for it are allowed.
 When not set (which is the default value), the search stops at the first match.
   2. equals: the equals sign (`=`) introduces the search expression.
   3. XPath: a full XPath 1.0 expression to locate the attribute's value(s).
 Namespace prefixes can be used, either from the document or from `Namespaces`.
   4. attribute type (optional): the type of the attribute, divided from the previous token by a space; it is either `[T]`=text or `[N]`=numeric.